 The manifest summarizes as follows: “We draw on location, indoors or out, capturing what we see from direct observation.
 Our drawings tell the story of our surroundings, the places we live and where we travel.
 We show the world, one drawing at a time.”

 So Urban sketching is really about drawing on location.
 This can be somewhere outside in the city (beautiful houses and buildings are a beloved subject amongst urban sketchers), but also inside in for instance museums, a café or coffee bar.
-The monst important real is: you draw what you see at that moment – so not from a picture!
+The most important rule is: you draw what you see at that moment – not from a picture!
 Of course you can choose to do so.
-But when sharing this online, claiming it’s urban sketching, you might get reprimanded by the unofficial urban sketchers police ;-)
+But when sharing this online claiming it’s urban sketching you might get reprimanded by the unofficial urban sketchers police ;-)

 All around the world there are local urban sketch groups that frequently get together to draw.
 It’s a lot of fun to join.
 You don’t need any experience and you can learn a lot from drawing together.

 One of the highlights in this community is the Urban Sketching Symposium, which is hosted in a different country every year.
 Last year Amsterdam was the lucky city to host this event and (despite the extremely tropical temperatures that week) it was such an awesome experience to be there.
-For 3 days you can join workshops and draw on location.
-With sketchers from all over the world, who enjoy urban sketching and nerding out over art supplies just as much as we do!
+For 3 days we could join loads of workshops and draw on location with sketchers from all over the world.
+Who enjoyed urban sketching and nerding out over art supplies just as much as we do!

 Travel sketches: visual travel diary

 It’s in the name of course.
 This is drawing, illustrating and sketching while traveling.
-It can be anything: from the great landscapes and viewpoints in Australia, to the colourful houses of Curacao or that Frech bakery where you get your daily fix of fresh croissaint.
+It can be anything: from the great landscapes and viewpoints in Australia, to the colorful houses of Curacao or that French bakery where you get your daily fix of fresh croissants.
 Or the city trips you make in your own country!